-Coating technologies have already gained a promising momentum for the creation of emerging materials in the last few decades.
-Coatings with some advanced wear properties put a signature of claiming for the better use in tribological applications.
-Plasma spray is one of the most widely used techniques involved in surface modification by augmentation of wear resistance, which may affirm the great versatility and its application to a wide spectrum of materials.
-The coatings with considerable amount of hardness can protect against variety of wear mediums including abrasive, adhesive and corrosive.
-Basically, wear resistive coatings
+25 Coating technologies have already gained a promising momentum for the creation of 26 emerging materials in the last few decades.
+Coatings with advanced wear properties claim 27 frequent use in tribological applications.
+Plasma spray is one of the most widely used 28 techniques involved in surface modification by improvement of wear resistance, which may 29 affirm the great versatility and its application to a wide spectrum of materials.
+The coatings 30 with considerable amount of hardness can protect against variety of wear mediums including abrasive, adhesive and corrosive.
+Basically, wear resistant coatings are fabricated from some 31 32 common conventional materials like nickel, iron, cobalt and molybdenum based alloys [1-2].

-33 are fabricated by considering some common conventional materials like nickel, iron, cobalt 34 and molybdenum based alloys [1-2].
-Extensive investigations pertaining to the erosion wear 35 behavior of plasma sprayed ceramic coatings by using Taguchi Technique being reported by 36 some experimenters [3].
-The tribological properties of traditional manganese phosphate 37 coatings and hBN composite coatings composed of nano hexagonal boron nitride (hBN) in 38 layered manganese phosphate crystals on AISI 1040 steel were being divulged in some 39 literatures [4].
-40 In retrospection, literatures made available regarding the wear behaviour of WC with 12% Co 41 coatings produced by Air Plasma Spraying method at different standoff distances [5].
-42 Examinations on the basis of the wear behaviour of Mo and Mo+NiCrBSi thermally sprayed 43 coatings being performed for the application as next generation ring face coatings [6].
-Almost 44 all plasma sprayed ceramic coatings portrayed favorable tribological performance in linear 45 contact at high temperatures: high anti-wear resistance and easy to be lubricated owing to the 46 oil storage of pores in coatings [7-9].
-But needful to say, plasma sprayed ceramic coatings 47 exhibit some failure mechanisms during sliding such as plastic deformation, brittle fracture 48 and polish effects [10], which in turn demands a few additives, which could reduce the 49 friction and wear of plasma sprayed ceramic coatings [11].
-50 Several factors may influence the tribological behaviour of a coated surface ramified as: the 51 geometry of the contact including macro geometry and topography of the surfaces; the 52 material characteristics; basic mechanical properties as well the microstructure and finally the 53 operating parameters controlling the coating deposition [12].
-54 Red mud as an industrial waste material is considered to be the material of choice for coating 55 applications.
-It is behooved to mention here that, red mud in present decade should be 56 considered as an alternative wealth for replacing some conventional expensive coating 57 materials.
-Utilization of red mud and its implications made available in literature [13] in great 58 details.
-Few results on the basis of wear behavior of red mud were being reported by some 59 researchers.
-In addition to above, morphology and solid particle erosion wear behaviour of red 60 mud and fly ash composite were being available in literature [14].
-Characteristics of plasma 61 sprayed pure red mud coatings were being reported [15].
-Red mud as filling material is also 62 found to be the wear enhancing agent for metals [16].
-Tribological Aspects of Thermally 63 Sprayed Red Mud-Fly Ash and Red Mud-Al Coatings on Mild Steel was reported [17].
-Data 64 pertaining to the sliding wear behavior of fly ash based red mud composite coatings are not 65 abundant and need to be addressed.
-The present investigation is an attempt in a direction to 66 evaluate the wear behavior of varying percentage of fly ash with pure red mud coating at different operating power subjected to normal laboratory conditions.
-This paper may pave the path for furthering the study to throw some further light on fly ash based red mud coatings.
+Extensive investigations of erosion wear behavior of plasma sprayed ceramic coatings using Taguchi Technique was reported by some experimenters [3].
+The tribological properties of traditional manganese phosphate coatings and hBN composite coatings composed of nano hexagonal boron nitride (hBN) in layered manganese phosphate crystals on AISI 1040 steel were studied in [4].

+38 Studies are also available regarding the wear behaviour of WC with 12% Co coatings 39 produced by Air Plasma Spraying method at different standoff distances [5].
+Examinations of 40 the wear behaviour of Mo and Mo+NiCrBSi thermally sprayed coatings were performed for 41 the application as next generation ring face coatings [6].
+Almost all plasma sprayed ceramic 42 coatings featured favorable tribological performance in linear contact at high temperatures: 43 high anti-wear resistance and easy to be lubricated owing to the oil storage of pores in 44 coatings [7-9].
+But needful to say, plasma sprayed ceramic coatings exhibit some failure 45 mechanisms during sliding such as plastic deformation, brittle fracture and polishing effects 46 [10], which in turn demands a few additives, which could reduce the friction and wear of 47 plasma sprayed ceramic coatings [11].

+48 Several factors may influence the tribological behaviour of a coated surface such as: the 49 geometry of the contact including macro geometry and topography of the surfaces; the 50 material characteristics; basic mechanical properties as well the microstructure and finally the 51 operating parameters controlling the coating deposition [12].

+52 Red mud as an industrial waste material is considered to be the material of choice for coating 53 applications.
+It is behooved to mention here that, red mud in present decade should be 54 considered as an alternative for replacing some conventional expensive coating materials.
+55 Utilization of red mud and its implications is available in literature [13] in great details.
+Few 56 results on the wear behavior of red mud were reported by some researchers.
+In addition to the 57 above, morphology and solid particle erosion wear behaviour of red mud and fly ash 58 composite were studied in [14].
+Characteristics of plasma sprayed pure red mud coatings were 59 reported in [15].
+Red mud as filling material is also found to be the wear enhancing agent for 60 metals [16].
+Tribological aspects of thermally sprayed red mud-fly ash and red mud-Al 61 coatings on mild steel was reported [17].
+Data pertaining to the sliding wear behavior of fly 62 ash based red mud composite coatings are not abundant and need to be addressed.
+The present 63 investigation aims to evaluate the wear behavior of varying percentage of fly ash with pure 64 red mud coating at different operating power subjected to normal laboratory conditions.
+This 65 paper may pave the path for extending the study to throw more light on fly ash based red mud 66 coatings.

-2. MATERIALS AND METHODS OF EXPERIMENTATION
+68 2.
+MATERIALS AND METHODS OF EXPERIMENTATION

-2.1 Preparation of coating powder
+69 2.1 Preparation of coating powder